Why You Need 5G + Fiber Together

 To connect to the 5G network, you might need to upgrade your smartphone if you haven’t in a few years.
 For example, only the latest iPhones—the iPhone 12, 12 mini, 12 Pro, and 12 Pro Max—can use it.
 On the Android platform, the Samsung Galaxy S21 Ultra and the LG V60 ThinQ are two newly launched models that are compatible.

 The 5G network actually runs on top of the commercial fiber network.
 When your phone transmits data to a cell tower (or increasingly, a small cell), that’s the only bit of the connection that’s wireless.
 The cell tower is hooked up to a big fat fiber cable that connects it to the rest of the internet.
+At your home, your provider will install a 5G receiver—either inside or outside—to receive the signal and connect your home to service.

 Will I need 5G or fiber?